AboutCapabilitiesQualitative Core

 A medical anthropologist, Dr. McMullen brings her expertise in qualitative and ethnographic research methods to studies in diverse areas including health care delivery, cancer survivorship, and aging.
 In addition to focus groups, interviews, and fieldwork (participant-observation), she also facilitates patient engagement in research by training patient advocates and integrating them into the research process.
 She has used ethnography to study how health care providers communicate, ensure patient safety, and implement electronic medical records systems.
 She has developed rapid assessment processes for conducting team-based ethnographic evaluations of clinical trials and implementations of other interventions, including health-information technology and organizational change in health care settings.
 Dr. McMullen received her MA and PhD in medical anthropology from Case Western Reserve University.

-Bobbi Jo Yarborough, PsyD, Investigator
+Bobbi Jo Yarborough, PsyD, Senior Investigator

 Scott Stumbo, MA, Research Program Manager